Skip to main content

 If your generated document contains "TBC" (to be confirmed) tags, it means Marloo couldn't find the information it needed.
 This usually happens for one of two reasons:

 1. The information isn't in the context you selected.
 Check whether the relevant meeting, upload, note, or email was ticked during generation.
 If you forgot to select something, regenerate with the right context.
+Alternatively, if the document has already been generated, you can add new context directly from the Marloo chat in the document editor by clicking the + option there.

 2. The template instruction is too vague.
 If the instruction says "Document the client's insurance details" but doesn't specify where to find them, Marloo may not know which context source to pull from.
-Add specificity: "Pull the client's current insurance details from the fact-find in Uploads."
+Add specificity: "Pull the client's current insurance details from the fact-find in Files."

 A few TBC tags in your first generation is normal - they're a signal telling you where to tighten up either your context or your template.